 But this Dutch example is not a large enough red flag to stop the investments.
 Lessons learned from past attempts, as well as security and ethical AI use concern have only encouraged more initiatives.
 The OECD AI Principles was adopted in 2019 to promote use of AI that is innovative and trustworthy.
 Dozens of other countries have enhanced their processes with a goal to aid customer facing stakeholders; for example:

-The IRS recently announced that its digitization initiative has scanned a staggering 225 times more forms than in the previous year.
+Previously, the IRS announced that its digitization initiative has scanned a staggering 225 times more forms than in the previous year.
 This represents a monumental leap in the digital transformation of tax administration, aligning with the IRS's goal of going entirely paperless by Filing Season 2025.

 In India, the Income Tax Department is using AI tools to assess income tax returns whose ratio of donations to charitable trusts and political parties compared to income is skewed.
 The department is reviewing prior year data which had previously not been heavily scrutinized.

 Additionally, the Australian Taxation Office (ATO) has curated machine learning algorithms to consume large amounts of data to provide tax assessments timelier.
 Their machines are trained to use historical data to make improvements resulting in processes which used to take months now taking only days.

 Other tax authorities around the world including the Canada Revenue Agency, the General Taxation Department of Vietnam, and the Swedish Tax Agency have also invested in AI technologies to streamline their operational processes.

 The technology keeps improving.
 There are AI tools, such as Cassidy AI, which creates customized AI-assistants for all middle and back-office functions.
 Feeding these tools with internal procedures, data, and branding improves the reliability of output.
 This type of augmentation will allow more tax authorities to enforce their laws while enabling firms to remain compliant.